Amos Tversky

 Tversky served with distinction in the Israel Defense Forces as a paratrooper, rising to the rank of captain and being decorated for bravery.[4]
 He parachuted in combat zones during the Suez Crisis in 1956, commanded an infantry unit during the Six-Day War in 1967, and served in a psychology field-unit during the Yom Kippur War in 1973.[6]

 After his doctorate, Tversky taught at Hebrew University.
-He then joined the faculty of Stanford University in 1978, where he spent the rest of his career.
+He then joined the faculty in the Department of Psychology of Stanford University in 1978, where he spent the rest of his career.

 Amos Tversky's most influential work was done with his longtime collaborator, Daniel Kahneman, in a partnership that began in the late 1960s.
 Their work explored the biases and failures in rationality continually exhibited in human decision-making.[6]
 Starting with their first paper together, "Belief in the Law of Small Numbers", Kahneman and Tversky laid out eleven "cognitive illusions" that affect human judgment, frequently using small-scale empirical experiments that demonstrate how subjects make irrational decisions under uncertain conditions.
 (They introduced the notion of cognitive bias in 1972.[7]) This work was highly influential in the field of economics, which had largely presumed rationality of all actors.[8]